-Mr. Racana is Director of Zaha Hadid Architects (ZHA), one of the world’s leading practices in the field of architecture and urban design.
-He joined ZHA in 2000 to lead the MAXXI Contemporary Arts Centre project in Rome, receiver of the RIBA Sterling Prize in 2010, and became Director in 2013.
+Mr. Racana is Board Director of Zaha Hadid Architects (ZHA), one of the world’s leading practices in the field of architecture and urban design; he holds a Master’s degree in architecture and urbanism from the Architectural Association London and an MBA from the Imperial College Business School.

-Mr. Racana has over 18 years of experience in leading international multidisciplinary teams in the planning and implementation of complex urban planning, infrastructure, and real estate projects in Asia, Australia, Europe, and the Middle East, and is highly versed in both the design and the financial drivers of infrastructure and large urban projects.
+He has over 20 years of experience in leading international multidisciplinary teams in the planning and implementation of complex urban planning, infrastructure, and real estate projects in Asia, Australia, Europe, and the Middle East, and is highly versed in both the design and the financial drivers of infrastructure and large urban projects.

 Barcelona Housing Systems

 Grandson of the founder of CM&A, Mr. Martinell is now the Chairman and CEO of the firm, which he joined as an apprentice at the age of 16.
 In addition, he chairs a CM&A spin-off he founded: Barcelona Housing Systems, a company focused on building industrialized large-scale, high-quality integral communities that are affordable and environmentally and socially sustainable.